Yile-Xu/DATA146/project_5_1.md

 # Project 5 - Part 1

 ## 1
-I first imported all the necessay library and read the persons.csv file as a dataframe.
-Then I dropped all the null values and convert values from "age" and "edu" column to integers.
-Variable "wealthC" and "wealthI" are selected as two features, respectively stored in y1 and y2.
+I first imported all the necessary libraries and read the persons.csv file as a dataframe.
+Then I dropped all the null values and convert values from "age" and "edu" columns to integers.
+Variables "wealthC" and "wealthI" are selected as two different targets, respectively stored in y1 and y2.
 All other variables are selected as features and stored in X.

 ## 2
-For linear regression performed without standardizing features: the training MSE is 0.4427858616687968 and the testing MSE 0.44375686734675845.
-The training R^2 is 0.7358365784782854 and testing R2 is 0.7350536560539935.
+For linear regression performed without standardizing features, the training MSE is 0.4427858616687968 and the testing MSE 0.44375686734675845.
+The training R^2 is 0.7358365784782854 and testing R^2 is 0.7350536560539935.
 All the coefficients are listed below:
 ```python
 [ 2.98970945e-02  9.67390196e-03 -6.38467524e-04  8.43055863e-02
   3.76762978e-02  6.37043200e-02 -1.44625881e-01  1.04798398e-01